What other help can I get after I meet the SSI Disability qualifications and get an SSI approval?

 If you are eligible for both Medicaid and Medicare, typically the Medicaid program pays your Medicare Part B and D premiums.
-For more information about Medicare and the difference between Medicare and Medicaid, please see our article If I Am Approved for Social Security Disability, Will I Get Medicare and Medicaid Health Insurance?
+For more information about Medicare and the difference between Medicare and Medicaid, please see our article If I am approved for Social Security Disability, will I be eligible for Medicare and Medicaid health insurance?

 Supplemental Nutrition Assistance Program